barkibu/kb-ruby/README.md

   - arg: `attributes`, `additional_attributes` to look for or initialize the entity
   - returns: look for a Pet matching the passed attributes or initialize and persist one with the given attributes and launching the block provided
   - throws an `KB::Error` exception if something went wrong
+- `save!`
+  - persists (create or update) the entity to the Knowledge Base
+  - throws an `KB::Error` exception if something went wrong
+- `destroy!`
+  - deletes the entity in the Knowledge Base
+  - throws a `KB::Error` exception if something went wrong

 #### Breed

 ```